Contents

 • Slide film 6-8 stops

-35mm film that is sold in canisters is used by the Canon EOS ELAN II.
-35mm film can also be described as 135 film, and it is the most often used type of film.
+35mm film that comes in metal canisters is used by the Canon EOS ELAN II.
+In addition, it is the most frequently used type of film and in some instances is described as 135 film.

-The only other film format you are probably going to come across is 120 or 220 film that is used by medium format cameras}.
+The only other type of film you are likely to encounter is 120 or 220 film that is used with medium format cameras}.

 DX Encoding on a 35mm Film Canister

-Nearly all available 35mm film for sale currently has DX encoding.
-This makes it possible for cameras to detect and set the ISO when the film is loaded.
+Most new 35mm film sold at this point has DX encoding on the canister.
+This makes it possible for electronically controlled cameras to detect and set the ISO of the film canister loaded into the camera.

-There are only a few possibilities for where to have 35mm film developed.
-For a more thorough discussion of the choices have a look at my article on Where to Develop Film.
+There are a few possible choices for where to have film processed.
+For a more extensive explanation of the choices check my article on Where to Get Film Developed.

-WARNING: Big box stores and pharmacies have stopped processing film locally.
-They ship the film away to be processed by a 3rd party.
-As a result, you will not receive your processed negatives back.
+WARNING: Pharmacies and big box stores do not process film on site.
+They ship film away to be developed by a separate company.
+This means that, you will not be given your developed negatives back.

 1. Develop Film at Home